Minipoloalex/computer-security-foundations-logs/LOGBOOK4.md

 ### Task 2
 In this task, we concluded that, using fork(), the parent's environment variables are inherited by the child.
-In fact, testing the program given and printing the child and then the parent's environment variables, and saving the output to files, we checked that the files had no difference.
+In fact, we tested the program by printing the child and then the parent's environment variables, and saving the output to files.
+We checked that the files had no difference.

 ### Task 3